“How do I get rid of my belly without losing what little weight that I have?”

 - Supplements aren’t necessary but might speed up results.
 For example, garlic can help with heart health, improve nitric oxide signaling, lower blood pressure, and boost the immune system (study, study).
 But even for the biggest garlic fan, it’s difficult to have some during breakfast, lunch, and dinner.
 So, you could take aged garlic as a supplement in pill form to get all the benefits without needing to prep and cook it all the time.
 In another example, drinking green tea is a healthy daily choice.
 But it may take years of consistently drinking it to be rewarded with its benefits.
 You can take green tea supplements to increase the dosage, with the supplements sometimes being as simple as putting tea leaves in a pill form.
 Research shows that the compounds in green tea will help improve insulin sensitivity, burning fat, and blood flow. (study, study, study)

 There are many other reasons for someone to struggle with stubborn belly fat.
-One reason could be not getting enough sleep or watching TV late at night, which will negatively impact your hormones like melatonin.
+One reason could be not getting enough sleep or watching a bright LED TV late at night, which will negatively impact your hormones like melatonin.
 (Everybody needs 7–9 hours every night.
 If you want to see a quick hack, check out this guide on blue blockers.)

 And there are countless other tricks to try, that aren’t as powerful but can still help a bit when doing enough of them.
 One example is to drink whole milk instead of skim milk.
 There are compounds like CLA that are only found in the fats of dairy, that are not in the skim versions.
 CLA is a fat-burning, fat-prevention, and anti-cancerous compound. (article)